 While Shape Up continues to resonate throughout the software industry, very few companies are able to apply the process by-the-book.
 That's because most companies aren't structured like 37signals, the makers of Basecamp, where Shape Up was created.
 They aren't self-funded, with a close-knit team of senior technical people and designers who code.

-Over the last couple years, I've worked with a wide variety of companies with very different structures — teams with big gaps between junior and senior levels, where programmers far out-number the designers, or where external pressures and time constraints make long six-week cycles out of the question.
+Over the last couple years, I've worked with a wide variety of companies with very different structures — teams with big gaps between junior and senior levels, where programmers far out-number the designers, or where time constraints make long six-week cycles out of the question.

-The key to helping teams in such circumstances has been to break apart the tightly interwoven system of Shape Up into separate, focused practices they can adopt one-by-one, and then gradually combining them into a process that's custom-fit for the organization.
-After going through this with different companies, definite patterns emerged, and I'm very excited to share these techniques with you now in this new video course.
+The key to helping teams in such circumstances has been to break apart the pure by-the-book system of Shape Up into separate, focused practices you can adopt one-by-one, and then gradually combine into a way of working that's custom-fit for your organization.
+After going through this with different companies, definite patterns emerged, and I'm very excited to share these techniques with you in this ever-evolving course.

-- 11 intensive video lessons, under 20 minutes per lesson.
-I recommend one lesson per day to digest the material.
+- 11 intensive video lessons, under 20 minutes each, released one-per-day.

 Detailed Outline of the Course